 Growing in discipleship with a small group—like joining an exercise group for fitness or a parenting group to grow as a mom or dad—requires practicing every day what one learns when the group gets together.

 The Wesleys were not the first to discover this.
-The Oxford Holy Club, discussed in the first of these three stories, was in the tradition of the religious societies that had been gaining in popularity in England since the 1670s.
+Their Oxford Holy Club, discussed in the first story of the series, was in the tradition of the religious societies that had been gaining in popularity in England since the 1670s.
 Some of the earliest members of the Holy Club eventually left other societies to join John, Charles, and the others.

 As Holy Club members graduated from college, some going on to become priests in the Church of England, they formed societies similar to the Oxford Holy Club wherever they went.
 The Wesleys, for example, took the model to America on their missionary journey to Georgia.

-Upon their return from America, the brothers joined and led societies.
+Upon their return, the brothers joined and led societies.
 Each experienced the assurance of salvation, what John described as his heart becoming “strangely warmed,” after participation in society meetings.

 Soon after his heart-warming experience, a former Holy Club member invited John to come to Bristol.
 George Whitefield, a fellow priest in the Church of England, had started a ministry of field preaching there, but was about to leave for his own missionary journey to America.

 Wesley preached and began forming the faithful of Bristol into a Methodist Society.
 The purpose of the Methodist Societies was to support one another in the pursuit of “holiness of heart and life,” which means “universal love filling the heart and governing the life” (from “Advice to a People Called Methodist”).